-Towns - The largest settlements with town centres and a range of community facilities Swanage, Upton and Wareham Key Service Villages - Villages with the highest level of services and population, outside the towns Bere Regis, Bovington, Corfe Castle, Lytchett Matravers, Sandford, Redbridge Pit / Moreton Station and Wool Local Service Villages - Villages needing some growth to sustain vital rural services, such as the village school
+Towns - The largest settlements with range of community facilities town centres and a Swanage, Upton and Wareham Key Service Villages - Villages with the services and population, outside the Bere Regis, Bovington, Corfe Castle, Sandford, Redbridge Pit / Moreton Sta Local Service Villages - Villages need sustain vital rural services, such as the

-Langton Matravers, Stoborough, West Lulworth and Winfrith Newburgh Other Villages - Small villages with a limited range of facilities.
-Settlements with a boundary are judged to more influential as a 'local hub' With a Settlement Boundary: Briantspuddle, Chaldon Herring, Church Knowle, East Burton, East Lulworth, Harmans Cross, Kimmeridge, Kingston, Lytchett Minster, Studland, Ridge and Worth Matravers Without a Settlement Boundary: Affpuddle, Bloxworth, Coombe Keynes, East Knighton, East Stoke, Holton Heath, Morden (East and West), Moreton, Organford and Worgret Villages and hamlets not listed above do not form part of the settlement h as falling within the open countryside. ierarchy and are classed The Council has taken account of the size and range of facilities offered in determining its position in the settlement hierarchy - for the most part the the hierarchy generally have smaller populations and comparatively small ose settlements lower in facilities.
+Langton Matravers, Stoborough, West Lulworth and Winfrith Newburgh

+Other Villages - Small villages with a limited range of facilities.
+Settlements with a boundary are judged to more influential as a 'local hub'

+With a Settlement Boundary: Briantspuddle, Chaldon Herring, Church Knowle, East Burton, East Lulworth, Harmans Cross, Kimmeridge, Kingston, Lytchett Minster, Studland, Ridge and Worth Matravers

+Without a Settlement Boundary: Affpuddle, Bloxworth, Coombe Keynes, East Knighton, East Stoke, Holton Heath, Morden (East and West), Moreton, Organford and Worgret

+Villages and hamlets not listed above do not form part of the settlement hierarchy and are classed as falling within the open countryside.

+The Council has taken account of the size and range of facilities offered in a settlement when determining its position in the settlement hierarchy - for the most part those settlements lower in the hierarchy generally have smaller populations and comparatively smaller range of services and facilities.
 The settlements position in the hierarchy is also determined by a judgement around their local influence.
 Similarly sized settlement with a similar range of facilities may be ranked at different levels in the settlement hierarchy because of their influence as a hub for the local community.